x6Nenko/later-is-never/README.md

 A Chrome extension that saves YouTube videos with automatic expiration.
 Videos are auto-deleted after a customizable period (default: 1 week).

-## Current Status: Phase 1 Complete ✅
+## Current Status: Phase 2 Complete ✅

-Basic project structure has been set up and is ready for testing.
+Core functionality is implemented!
+You can now save YouTube videos and view them in the popup.

 ## How to Load the Extension in Chrome